Ceterai/Ceterai.github.io/MyEnternia/Wiki/Estria'sKiss/README.md

 - Beware of the warped items you just acquired.
 Warped is a form of wild growth found mainly on alterash planets, that tends to spread uncontrollably and contaminate everything in its path.
 Warped things can be bioluminescent, but they also tend to be quite venomous too.
 I wouldn't recommend testing your luck.

+## Parameters

+### Estria's Love

+A sequence of 4 (+1) light strikes.
+Hold to perform a Super Heavy Slash.
+Enters a charged state every 5 (-5) seconds, making next 5 (+1) hits deal bonus electric damage.
+Filled with Estria's pheromones and venom, these attacks present a lesser threat to robotic creatures, but are quite effective against pretty much anyone else.

+### Circles Of Lust

+Hold to perform a venom-spreading spear spin.
+Moderately poisonous, its main purpose is to immobilize its victims.

 ## Sources

 Can be bought from merchants: